FelixCenusa/OperatingSystems/README.md

 ## Additional Resources

-- Detailed PDF Report on File System Implementation avaliable in this repo
+- Detailed PDF Report on File System Implementation available in this repo